Terrorism Litigation Law Firm

 Saudi Arabia 9/11 Terrorism Case

-Kreindler continues to lead the legal effort to hold those responsible for the terrorist events of 9/11 to account.
+Kreindler continues to be a leader in holding those responsible for the terrorist events of 9/11 to account.
 We represent thousands of families from the 9/11 terror attacks in the ongoing international case against Saudi Arabia - Ashton et al v.
 Kingdom of Saudi Arabia.

 United States Victims of State Sponsored Terrorism Fund